osa-ora/servicemesh-demo/README.md

 # Demo for Skupper (TBC)

-## Basic Scenario: Connect to remote service
+## Basic Scenario 1: Connect to a remote service

 In this scenario we will use a local service v1 or switch to a remote service v2 (in another OCP cluster).
 Both will be running and the front end service can connect to the selected configured service.